-If your degree program is published as requiring 60 hours, you need to complete it within 90 attempts (including grades of F, I, and W).
-If your degree program is published as requiring 30 hours, you need to complete it within 45 attempts (including grades of F, I, and W).
-If your degree program is published as requiring 45 hours, you need to complete it within 69 attempts (including grades of F, I, and W).
-HOW TO REGAIN GOOD ACADEMIC STANDING - No action is required from the student while on Academic Probation. - Student will need to strive to meet all three standards at the end of the next enrollment period.
-To request an Academic Probation Exemption form, contact: academicaffairs@asun.edu ACADEMIC SUSPENSION Students are placed on academic suspension at the close of any enrollment period Students can be placed on Academic Suspension at the close of any enrollment period (Fall, Spring or Summer term) in which they do not meet all three of the standards listed below and are on Academic Probation.
-I. Term grade point average must be 2.00 or higher.
-II.
+- If your degree program is published as requiring 60 hours, you need to complete it within 90 attempts (including grades of F, I, and W). - If your degree program is published as requiring 30 hours, you need to complete it within 45 attempts (including grades of F, I, and W). - If your degree program is published as requiring 45 hours, you need to complete within 69 attempts (including grades of F, I, and W).

+HOW TO REGAIN GOOD ACADEMIC STANDING

+- No action is required from the student while on Academic Warning. - Student will need to strive to meet all three standards at the end of the next enrollment period.

+ACADEMIC SUSPENSION

+Students are placed on Academic Suspension at the close of the enrollment period (Fall, Spring or Summer term) in which they are already on Academic Warning and do not meet one or more of the standards listed below.

+- I. Term grade point average must be 2.00 or higher. - II.
 Term course completion rate must be 67% or higher.

 Examples of 67% course completion:

-67% of 12 is 8.04.
-If you enroll in 12 hours, you will need to successfully complete 9 hours to meet the completion rate requirement.
-67% of 15 is 10.05.
-If you enroll in 15 hours, you will need to successfully complete 12 hours to meet the completion rate requirement.
-67% of 18 is 12.
+- 67% of 12 is 8.04.
+If you enroll in 12 hours, you will need to successfully complete 9 hours to meet the completion rate requirement. - 67% of 15 is 10.05.
+If you enroll in 15 hours, you will need to successfully complete 12 hours to meet the completion rate requirement. - 67% of 18 is 12.
 If you enroll in 18 hours, you will need to successfully complete 12 hours to meet the completion rate requirement.

 III.
 Cumulative attempted credit hours must not exceed 150% of the published length of declared degree program.

 Examples of 150% program completion: